 If you are interested in Oregon adoption, hello!
 You have come to the right place.
 While we have done our research to provide current and accurate information on Oregon adoption, the information in this guide is subject to change without notice.
 Adoption.com is not responsible for the consequences of relying on this information.
 You should seek out licensed professionals for current information.
 In no event shall Adoption.com be liable for any direct, indirect, special, or incidental damage resulting from, arising out of, or in connection with the use of this information.

 A good place to begin your own research in addition to this article is the Oregon Adoption Guide which contains excellent information on the topic.

 Currently, Oregon.gov states that 8,000 children are in foster care, and of those about 200 are available for Oregon adoption.
 At nwae.org, parents can find a photo listing of children currently available for adoption along with their profiles.
 Additionally, Adoption.com has a photo listing page of children who are ready for adoption.

 Both parents need to be at least 21 years old to be eligible.
-One person or one person from a couple must have resided in Oregon have lived in the state for a minimum of six months or, according to Adoptive Families, the consenting birth mother must be a resident of the state.
 However, note that the Interstate Compact for the Placement of Children (ICPC) is a great resource for people from out-of-state interested in adopting Oregon children.
 As for convicted felons, depending on the crime, they may be eligible as well.